 Principle of Galvanometer

-The potentiometer is based on the principle that the current sustaining coil is kept between the magnetic field experiences a torque.
+The potentiometer is based on the premise that the current sustaining coil is kept between the magnetic field experiences a torque.

 Construction of the Galvanometer